Skip to content

 Ancient Site of Epidaurus

-Epidaurus is one of the most significant ancient sites in Greece and is about a two-hour drive from Athens.
-It is situated in the northern Peloponnese.
+Epidaurus is one of Greece’s most significant ancient sites.
+It is situated in the northern Peloponnese, about a two-hour drive from Athens.
 It owes its prosperity to the Asklepieion, a medicinal facility where people would go to receive treatment from the god Apollo.

-Since Asclepius the Healer, a son of Apollo, was said to have been born in Epidaurus, the city’s shrine and healing centre had great popularity in antiquity.
-People in need of healing would travel there from all around Greece and Asia Minor.
+Since Asclepius the Healer, a son of Apollo, was said to have been born in Epidaurus, the city’s shrine and healing centre were very popular in antiquity.
+People needing healing would travel there from around Greece and Asia Minor.

-Every four years, celebrations and sporting events would be held in the god’s honour to thank him for his counsel.
-This is the reason a stadium near the Asklepieion was discovered, where athletic contests would be held in homage to the deity Apollo and his son Asclepius.
+Celebrations and sporting events were held every four years in the god’s honour to thank him for his counsel.
+This is why a stadium near the Asklepieion was discovered, where athletic contests were held in homage to the deity Apollo and his son Asclepius.

 The Ancient Theatre of Epidaurus, which amazes visitors with its symmetry and beauty, was designed by Polykleitos the Younger in the 4th century BC.